Refer to Part 1 for reasons to choose reclaimed barn wood 1-5.

 Even after being cut, reclaimed barn wood has continued to experience contractions and expansions due to temperature and humidity changes and has likely been exposed to at least a few inclement weather events.
 This makes it better able to handle the wear and tear of modern life, whether the wood is used for flooring, furniture, mantels, or other architectural features.

+One practical reason to choose reclaimed barn wood is its value.
 If it has been responsibly sourced and properly finished, reclaimed barn wood holds its value very well.
 Once it has been installed in a modern home, it will provide an excellent return on investment.
 Its ability to withstand the test of time means that several decades from now, rare old-growth wood will be worth even more.

 In contrast, newly milled lumber depreciates over time.
 It doesn’t age well, nor does it have the same unique character as authentic reclaimed barn wood.
 Homeowners who plan on leaving their properties to their heirs can rest assured that future generations will continue to enjoy the unique aesthetic beauty of reclaimed wood furniture and architectural features and that their estates will only continue to benefit from appreciation.